 (Updated February 25, 2020.)
 Adopting a sustainable vegan diet could help preserve the environment, fight climate change, and establish a sustainable food system.

-(Updated November 1, 2019.)
 The planet needs us more than ever right now.
-Sea levels are rising, temperatures are becoming more extreme, storms and disasters are more severe and more often, and a growing number of people are feeling the effects of climate change.
+Sea levels are rising and temperatures are becoming more extreme.
+Storms and disasters are more severe and occur more often.
+And a growing number of people are feeling the effects of climate change.

 A lot of the public is eager to help however they can.
-Many are pushing for a ban on straws and bringing their own shopping bags to the supermarket to fight plastic pollution.
-Some take shorter showers and others bike to work.
-And as a growing amount of research links animal agriculture to a myriad of environmental issues, people look to their plates for an avenue to change.
+Many are pushing for a ban on straws and bringing their own shopping bags to the supermarket.
+Some take shorter showers while others bike to work.
+But a growing amount of research links animal agriculture to a myriad of environmental issues.
+And many people are looking to their plates for a solution.